-She returns to Deutsche Oper am Rhein to reprise her roles of Le Feu/La Princesse/Le Rossignol’ in Ravel’s L’enfant et les sortilèges and ‘Der Waldvogel’ in Siegfried in Wagner’s Der Ring des Nibelungen.
+She returned to Deutsche Oper am Rhein to reprise her roles of Le Feu/La Princesse/Le Rossignol’ in Ravel’s L’enfant et les sortilèges and ‘Waldvogel’ in Siegfried in Wagner’s Der Ring des Nibelungen.

-The 2018/19 season saw Julia making her role and house debut as ‘Le Feu/La Princesse/Le Rossignol’ in Ravel’s L’enfant et les sortilèges and ‘Der Waldvogel’ in Siegfried in Wagner’s Der Ring des Nibelungen at Deutsche Oper am Rhein, Düsseldorf, Germany, and a return to the Staatsoper Hannover with the role of ‘Maria’ in Manfred Trojahn’s Was ihr wollt; and made her role and house debut as ‘The Queen of the Night’ in Mozart’s Die Zauberflöte at Scottish Opera.
+In the 2018/19 season, Julia made her role and house debut as ‘Le Feu/La Princesse/Le Rossignol’ in Ravel’s L’enfant et les sortilèges, and later ‘Waldovgel’ in Wagner’s Siegfried at Deutsche Oper am Rhein; she returned to Staatsoper Hannover with the role of ‘Maria’ in Manfred Trojahn’s Was ihr wollt; and made her role and house debut as ‘The Queen of the Night’ in Mozart’s Die Zauberflöte at Scottish Opera.

-In the 2017/18 season, Julia made her role and house debut as ‘Gilda’ in Verdi’s Rigoletto at the Landestheater Linz, Austria; returned to the Staatsoper Hannover with the role of ‘Ida’ in Hans Werner Henze’s Der Junge Lord.
-She also performed the role of ‘Fernando Cortez’ in Vivaldi’s Motezuma at Theater Ulm, Germany.
+In the 2017/18 season, Julia made her role and house debut as ‘Gilda’ in Verdi’s Rigoletto at the Landestheater Linz, Austria, and to the Staatsoper Hannover with the role of ‘Ida’ in Henze’s Der Junge Lord.
+She also performed the role of ‘Fernando Cortez’ in Vivaldi’s Motezuma at Theater Ulm.